Message from the Principals

 For school choice information, a listing of our faculty and staff, and the 2018-19 school calendar, click on the appropriate link in the "documents" box to the left.

-The community’s children will soon return to our schools and at Randolph Union we await their return with excitement and gratitude: excitement for the fond reunions and new relationships that will begin, and gratitude for the privilege to belong to the village that is raising and educating these young people.
+The community’s children have returned to school and here at Randolph Union we are both excited and grateful: excitedm for the fond reunions and new relationships that will begin, and grateful for the privilege of belonging to the village that is raising and educating these young people.

 This year, a total of eleven towns have families choosing to send students to Randolph Union.
 They are drawn to our school for many different reasons, each of which should make the community proud: